Frequently Asked Questions About Individual and Family Insurance Plans

 Does the prescription plan cover non-formulary medications?

 Yes.
-You have access to non-formulary medications; however, you pay less when you select formulary medications.
-You maximize cost savings when selecting a generic drug.
+You have access to non-formulary medications; however, you pay less when

 Top of Page